wunderman4/axway-open-docs/content/en/docs/central/env_gw_mgmt/add_api_service.md

 ## Add an API Service

-To get started, follow these steps to create an API Service.
+Follow these steps to create an API Service.

 1. From the details page of your environment, select the plus ( + ) button located at the top right of the **Activity Dashboard**
 2. To define the API specification, **upload a file**, or **fetch from URL**.
 3. Confirm the information about your API service and click **Save**.

-> If you want to add an API service using the amplify Central CLI, refer to the docs [here](/docs/central/cli_central/cli_apiservices) instead.
+> If you want to add an API service using the amplify Central CLI, please refer to these [docs](/docs/central/cli_central/cli_apiservices) instead.

 ### Import Service Specification